Descendants of Ibn Saud

-Abdulaziz bin Abdul Rahman Al Saud (1875–1953), the founder and first king of Saudi Arabia, also called Ibn Saud, was very young when he first married.
-However his wife died shortly after their marriage.
+Abdulaziz bin Abdul Rahman Al Saud (1875–1953), the founder and first king of Saudi Arabia, also called Ibn Saud, was very young when he first got married.
+However, his wife died shortly after their marriage.
 Ibn Saud remarried at eighteen and his firstborn child was Prince Turki I. He had 45 sons of whom 36 survived to adulthood and had children of their own.
 He also had many daughters.
 He is thought to have had 22 wives.

 Wives and their children

-This is a list of the first generation of offspring of Ibn Saud, of which there is 72, sorted by his numerous wives.
+This is a list of the first generation of offspring of Ibn Saud, of which there are 72, sorted by his numerous wives.
 Many of the sons of Ibn Saud served in prominent leadership positions in Saudi Arabia including all of the nation's monarchs since his death.
 Those who served as King are in bold.

-Sharifa bint Saqr Al Fajri

-Sharifa bint Saqr Al Fajri was Ibn Saud's first wife.
-She was from Bani Khalid and married him in 1894, but died six months after.

 Wadha bint Muhammad Al Orair

-Wadha bint Muhammad Al Orair (d.
-1969) was the daughter of Muhammed and Abta Sardah, She belonged to Bani Khalid.
+Wadha bint Muhammad Al Orair (died 4 May 1969) was the daughter of Muhammed and Abta Sardah.
+She belonged to the Bani Khalid tribe, which ruled Eastern Arabia for a long time and was the most powerful tribe in this region during the late 18th century.

 Some reports state she is from the Qahtan tribe.
-Wadhah had at least four children (perhaps six) with Ibn Saud, and was fated to outlive nearly all of them.
-Her children were:

-Sara bint Abdullah bin Faisal

-Sara was a first cousin of Ibn Saud, being the daughter of Abdullah bin Faisal, who was a half-brother of Ibn Saud's father.
-Her mother was the aunt of Ibn Saud's first wife, Sharifa.
-She and Ibn Saud were married about 1900, but she bore him no sons, and he divorced her at some point.
-Her second husband was Turki bin Abdullah bin Saud Al Saud and her third husband was Abdulaziz bin Musaed bin Jiluwi.
+Wahda married Abdulaziz in Kuwait in 1896, and they had at least five children: Prince Turki, King Saud, Prince Khalid, Prince Abdullah and Princess Mounira.